August 6, 2025

 MATERIALS

-*Worsted Weight Yarn: Main Color & small amounts of Black, Green, Blue, Yellow, Beige, White and Gray
+*Worsted Weight Yarn: Main Color (mint green) & small amounts of black, white, & brown

 *Stitch Marker to mark your rounds